CovertLab/sisyphus/README.md

 There are four keys:

-* `container` - what docker container to use for this command.
+* `image` - what docker image to use for this command.
 * `inputs` - map of `bucket:path` to `/internal/container/path`, for copying down files from the object store and knowing where to put them inside the container.
 * `outputs` - same as inputs, but opposite, so a map of object store paths `bucket:path` to the internal path where the command placed various files in the container that we want to retain.
 * `commands` - a list of commands, each one with a `command` key (an array of command tokens) and keys for `stdout`, `stdin` and `stderr` with local paths, if required.